 08:50-09:00: Pupils in F1 and F2 without siblings.

-10. At the end of the school day, parents and carers should walk through the wooden gate onto the larger main playground and wait for pupils to be dismissed.
+To enable adequate social distancing, parents and carers should walk through the wooden gate onto the larger main playground and wait for pupils to be dismissed.
 Parents and carers are asked to observe social distancing whilst waiting.
 Pupils will depart from the larger playground as follows:

 15:00: Pupils in F1 and F2 (without siblings in other year groups)